What Is Heroin Cut With?

 This drug can easily be “cut” with a variety of difference substances.
 This means that drug dealers will add other drugs or non-intoxicating substances to the drug so they can sell more of it at a lesser expense to themselves.

 It’s a bit like watering down alcohol, only the agents added to heroin are much more dangerous than a bit of water.
 Because heroin typically comes in a white powder, clear solution, or black tar-like substance, it’s easy to hide substances of a similar appearance to the drug and pass it off as pure.
 This practice is so widespread that it’s expected that no heroin found on the streets is actually pure.
-According to the John Hopkins University, heroin can be anywhere between 3 and 99 percent pure, making the effects of any batch highly unpredictable.
+Heroin can be anywhere between 3 and 99 percent pure, making the effects of any batch highly unpredictable.1

 - Baking soda